Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Tangent Spaces and Lie Algebras of Quantum Feature Maps

 Now take $\hat{U}(p) \in T_{U(p)}U(M)$.
-By Lemma \ref{lemma:commutative-lie-algebra} $\displaystyle \hat{U}(p) = \exp\Big( L( p ) \Big) \sum_{i=1}^{n} \sum_{j=1}^{m} v^j \frac{\partial f}{\partial x_j}(p) L_i$.
-Thus, defining a map $\nu :T_{U(p)}U(M) \to T_p M$, $\displaystyle \exp\Big( L( p ) \Big) \sum_{i=1}^{n} \sum_{j=1}^{m} w^j \frac{\partial f}{\partial x_j}(p)L_i \mapsto \sum_{j=1}^{m} w^j \frac{\partial }{\partial x_j}$ yields $\nu\Big( T_{U(p)}U(M) \Big) \subseteq T_pM$. \end{proof}
+By Lemma \ref{lemma:commutative-lie-algebra}, $\displaystyle \hat{U}(p) = \exp\Big( L( p ) \Big) \sum_{i=1}^{n} \sum_{j=1}^{m} v^j \frac{\partial f_i}{\partial x^j}(p) L_i$.
+Thus, defining a map $\nu :T_{U(p)}U(M) \to T_p M$, $\displaystyle \exp\Big( L( p ) \Big) \sum_{i=1}^{n} \sum_{j=1}^{m} w^j \frac{\partial f}{\partial x^j}(p)L_i \mapsto \sum_{j=1}^{m} w^j \frac{\partial }{\partial x^j}$ yields $\nu\Big( T_{U(p)}U(M) \Big) \subseteq T_pM$. \end{proof}

-In the proof Lemma \ref{lemma:commutative-lie-algebra} is doing a lot of heavy lifting, making the claim almost trivial.
-However, for the general case of Equation \eqref{eq:derivative-feature-map}, it is not obvious that $[\hat{U}_1, \hat{U}_2] \in T_{U(p)}(U(M))$, and one needs to rigorously argue why this holds.
-Recall that for the roots of $\mathfrak{su}(2^N)$, say $\{ E_i \}$, where for every $i$ and $j$ there exists a $k$ such that $[E_i,E_j]=c^{k}_{ij}E_k$, for some $c^{k}_{ij} \in \mathbb{R}$.
-Then for roots $\{E_{i'}\}$ that serve as a base for the encoding scheme in Equation \eqref{eq:faeture-map}, if this set is not closed under the Lie bracket then the dimension of the tangent space would increase.
-However, one may then observe whether one should consider the independent basis as either the subset of root matrices or the coordinates from the embedded manifold.
-Unfortunately, the only answer currently available is task dependent.
-Ergo, there is ambiguity.
-While this observation leaves one wanting, Section \ref{sec:example} displays subtitles.
-For computation, Section \ref{subsec:vector-fields} discusses procedures.
+However, one may then ask whether to consider the independent basis as either the subset of root matrices or the independent coordinate basis of the data manifold.
+The general answer is the set of root matrices since the generation of the tangent vector space comes from this set.
+However, as will be displayed in Section \ref{subsec:vector-fields}, there are instances when one needs to consider the coordinate vector field.
+Section \ref{subsec:vector-fields} discusses these subtleties of vector fields and applications to curvature.

 We now move on to the more general case of noncommutative matrices and the Lie algebra induced from this vector space.
-As previously noted, it is posited that this Lie algebra contains latent information about the vector space.
+As previously noted, it is posited that this Lie algebra contains latent information about the vector space, but this is not shown.